hsf-training/hsf-training-cicd/index.md

 Introduction
 ------------

-At CERN, we use GitLab to host our code.
-GitLab is bundled with a built-in CI/CD system that we'll learn how to develop on to make our code robust to errors, preserved, and reproducible.
+GitLab is a git platform used for code hosting and collaboration.
+It can be used to automatically run checks and other code or workflows on GitLab’s servers.
+We’ll learn how to use this to make our code robust to errors, preserved, and reproducible.

-The aim of this module is to:
-- explore what it means to build a CI/CD workflow
-- expand on concepts unique to GitLab's CI/CD which is essential to anyone working in ATLAS

 > ## The skills we'll focus on:
 >